-Does Government Dominate Parliament?Watch
+Does Government Dominate Parliament?Watch this thread

 You mean the executive? isnt that at least the mahority of parliament members, anyway?